mansibm6/Color-Detection-using-OpenCV/README.md

 # Color-Detector
-run the program from terminal "python main.py -i test.jpg"
+open terminal in the main program folder and run the command "python main.py -i test.jpg"